 Health & Wellness Fee (full-time students)

-Full-time Status for PhD and DSc Students is defined as: Enrolled in 9 units or more OR Enrolled in any “884” placeholder course (Doctoral Continuing Student)
+Full-time status for DSc Students is defined as: Enrolled in 9 units or more OR Enrolled in any “884” placeholder course (Doctoral Continuing Student)

 Tuition is based on the number of enrolled course units.
 When a student takes 9 or more units, a flat-rate tuition is applied.
 A per unit rate is applied if a student is enrolled in 8 or less units.